tomgrek/hackathon-skeleton/README.md

 the state of your app - useful because with many components each having their own local state, using & debugging React can begin to feel like pushing spaghetti up a hill.)
 * React Router for client-side routing, especially good for single page apps.
 It simplifies routing quite a bit.
 Server-side routing is still there too, for REST end-points (for example).
 This does not allow you to time-travel, i.e. undo user actions that were dispatched with Redux.
 For that, use [react-router-redux](https://www.npmjs.com/package/react-router-redux).
+* Passport.JS, means users can log in to your site.
+Note: No bcrypt2 yet.
 * React CSS Transition Group for animating between route changes
 * Has SASS for compiling CSS (Writing CSS -- styling websites -- is complex, repetitive, and random.
 SASS helps a bit.)
 * Uses Mongo at the backend, providing a database (All non-static websites require a db)